sesamemucho/ssmm-ansible-arch-install/README.md

 0. Set up a network connection with something like iwctl -P passphrase station wlan0 connect "SSID".
 1. Set the root password using the `passwd` command.
-2. Use `vim` to edit the file `/etc/ssh/sshd_config` by changing the `ChallengeResponseAuthentication` setting to `yes`.
-3. Restart the ssh service using `systemctl restart sshd`.
-4. Create a keyfile on your local host containing the password for your LUKS root volume via `echo -n "your_password" > keyfile`.
+2. Create a keyfile on your local host containing the password for your LUKS root volume via `echo -n "your_password" > keyfile`.
-5. Generate a hash for the password to be used on your personal account using `mkpasswd --method=sha-512`.
+3. Generate a hash for the password to be used on your personal account using `mkpasswd --method=sha-512`.

 At this point we are able to login remotely as root, so we can